Bovista pila

-Bovista pila, commonly known as the tumbling puffball, is a species of puffball fungus in the family Agaricaceae.
-A temperate species, it is widely distributed in North America, where it grows on the ground on road sides, in pastures, grassy areas, and open woods.
-There are few well-documented occurrences of B. pila outside North America.
-B. pila closely resembles the European B. nigrescens, from which it can be reliably distinguished only by microscopic characteristics.
+Bovista pila, commonly known as the tumbling puffball, is a species of puffball fungus in the family Lycoperdaceae.

+The puffballs are initially attached to the ground by a small cord that readily breaks off, leaving the mature puffball to be blown about.
 The egg-shaped to spherical puffball of B. pila measures up to 8 cm in diameter.
 Its white outer skin flakes off in age to reveal a shiny, bronze-colored inner skin that encloses a spore sac.
 The spores are more or less spherical, with short tube-like extensions.
+B. pila closely resembles the European B. nigrescens, from which it can be reliably distinguished only by microscopic characteristics.

-The puffballs are initially attached to the ground by a small cord that readily breaks off, leaving the mature puffball to be blown about.
-Young puffballs are edible while their internal tissue is still white and firm.
-B. pila puffballs have been used by the Chippewa people of North America as a charm, and as an ethnoveterinary medicine for livestock farming in western Canada.
+A temperate species, B. pila is widely distributed in North America, where it grows on the ground on road sides, in pastures, grassy areas, and open woods.
+There are few well-documented occurrences outside of North America.
+Young B. pila puffballs are edible while their internal tissue is still white and firm.
+They have been used as a charm by the Chippewa people of North America, and as an ethnoveterinary medicine for livestock farming in western Canada.